btarg/requiem-vault/GM/First Session/Library/Library final encounter.md

 The truck's driver-side door opens, and a figure in a more standard military jacket, albeit with a respirator hanging around their neck, steps out.
 They have a weary but sharp look about them.
 They approach, their gaze sweeping over you, then to the now-darkened entrance of the Library.

 **Captain:** "Well, look at you lot.
 What the hell was in there?"
 The driver is a Captain, judging by the patch on their jacket.
-Wide-eyed, the Captain stares at (Random player), waiting for an answer.
+Wide-eyed, the Captain stares at (Most injured/affected player), waiting for an answer.

 *(The players explain that the enemies within have been dealt with)*

 **Captain:** (Lets out a slow breath, some tension leaving their shoulders.
 They gesture to their team, who visibly relax a notch.)
 "Good.
 Damn good.
 We were expecting a full-on firefight just to get you out."

 >[!question]- Explain to the Captain about the Catalyst in the brazier
 >You explain to the Captain that you found a depleted, albeit large, amount of Abyssal Catalyst beneath the flame.
+A darkness befalls them; the kind that clings to someone who has seen death, and who is now reliving that memory.
->**Captain:** "So those attacks, that kid who got mauled back in May... this was all some kind of terrorist attack?
-Shit, this looks bigger than us.
+>**Captain:** "So the creatures, that kid who got mauled back in May... this was all some kind of terrorist attack?
+Shit, this is way bigger than us.
 I'm gonna need all the details before I call this one in."

 >[!question]- Mention the ward on the door
 >You explain to the Captain that you were locked in the library by some kind of red magical ward.
-Their expression turns to one of distress.
+Their expression is one of distress, as they interject in a panic.
+>**Captain:** "Do we need more paramedics?" (they gesture toward two doctors who have also now exited the truck, holding first-aid kits.)
+>*(Players answer no / confirm they're fine)*
 >**Captain:** "Another person was with you?
 Where are they now?"
->*(Players answer no/huh?)*
+>*(Players answer with confusion or respond with no)*
 >**Captain:** "...there *was* someone else in there with you, right?
 Red runes, that's Arcane.
 No Corrupted creature can cast a ward like that, regardless of whatever radioactive shite they've been exposed to."
-(The Captain signals to the team to stay alert.)
-"You should probably come with us."
+(The Captain signals to the team to stay alert, looking much more wary.)
+"Let's get you out of here."

 **Soldier:** (A soldier interrupts before the Captain can speak more, showing them the readings on a device) "Ichor levels are down by 89 per cent.
 Once cleanup's done, we'll be at background levels in a matter of days."

 The Captain pulls a radio from their vest.
 **Captain** (into comms): "Command, this is Extraction Lead.
-Contact made with Unit [Your Unit's Codename/Number].
+Contact made with [Your Unit's Codename/Number].
 Initial perimeter threat neutralized.
-They're clear for evac.
-Primary local hostile down."
+They're clear for evac."

+>[!tip] If the Captain is now aware of the Ward:
+>**Captain** (into comms): "Requesting backup for unconfirmed secondary hostiles."

 They listen for a moment, a faint, tinny voice responding from the radio.
 Looking up, they nod to you, with a grin.
 You each step into the back of the evac truck.

 **Captain:** "You kids are about to be *very* popular.
 An achievement like this requires proper celebration.
 I'll call up the Prof and tell her to meet us at Lux Aeterna, yeah?"
-The Captain's phone rings for an uncomfortably long time.
+Attempting to reach the Professor, the Captain lets their phone ring for an uncomfortably long time.
 After a second attempt, they turn the key, the truck's engine roaring back to life.
 The Captain looks visibly puzzled, their brow furrowed.
-**Captain:** "That's unlike your Prof, to take a sick day.
-I've never seen her miss a call.
+**Captain:** "That's unlike your Prof, I've never seen her miss a call.
+Nah, it's probably all the Ichor in the air.
 I'm sure she'll be there."

 With that, the truck kicks forward.